RobSalazar/supervised-machine-learning/README.md

 - - -
 <details>
            <summary>Prediction Accuracy</summary>
-           <p>The random forest classifier ended up being more accurate than the logistic regression by about .067.
+           <p>In the unscaled modeling the random forest classifier ended up being more accurate than the logistic regression by about .067.
 While the difference in accuracy is marginal, the random forest classifier ended up being more accurate nonetheless.
 I believe this is mainly due to the reasons of the random forest classifier having more of a non linear nature. </p>
 </details>

 - - -